OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-after-deployment/index.md

 ### Use a vulnerability scanner

-Finally, you can use vulnerability scanners, which proactively check code and tools for known vulnerabilities.
+You can also use vulnerability scanners, which proactively check code and tools for known vulnerabilities.

 #### Example vulnerability scanners for code: